 There have been many days, usually in heavy snow, that I feel far more comfortable keeping my eyes on the road and determining when it was safe to move left with the mirror than taking a risk of hitting a snow rut while trying to do a proper head turn in winter clothing.

-There are basically 4 different varieties of cycling mirrors, all of which are in-expensive, usually under $20, most under $10.
+There are basically 4 different varieties of bar-end mirrors.
+Cycling mirrors all of which are inexpensive, usually under $20, most under $10.
 Each type has different characteristics of clarity, mounting, vibration sensitivity, and susceptibility to frost/fog in winter conditions.

-Handle bar mirrors are designed to fit on the end of your handle bars and stick out further than the widest part of the rider.
-There are various attachment methods, some simply replace the end-plug of your mountain bike bars, other come with swing-away hinges etc.
+Handlebar mirrors are designed to fit on the end of your handlebars and stick out further than the widest part of the rider.
+There are various attachment methods, some simply replace the end-plug of your mountain bike bars, others come with swing-away hinges, etc.

 Pictured is a Rhode Gear mirror that mounts with Velcro.
 These are appreciated by cyclists who ride the same bike all the time, and/or those who do not wear eyeglasses or helmets suitable for other types of mirrors.